BioinformaticsMaterials/PacbioToSRA/README.md

 $ bin/send_to_ncbi.py --bioproject_accession=project1 --biosample_accession=sample1 --input_fofn=/path/to/input.fofn --ncbi_username=myusername --ncbi_ssh_key_file=/path/to/ssh/file --excel_output_file=my_sra_submission.xls
 ```

 ##Step 4.
-Email spreadsheet to NCBI
+Update spreadsheet and email it to NCBI
+*  Update the spreadsheet with any additional information.
-Email (info@ncbi.nlm.nih.gov) and attach the spreadsheet to the email.
+*  Email (info@ncbi.nlm.nih.gov) and attach the spreadsheet to the email.